petterjuan/studio2.0/README.en.md

 - **Modern Framework:** Built with **Next.js 14** (App Router) for optimal performance, Server-Side Rendering (SSR), and a seamless user experience.
 - **Elegant & Responsive Design:** A sleek and fully responsive user interface built with **Tailwind CSS** and **ShadCN UI**.
 The aesthetic is defined by a sophisticated brown and beige color palette, with distinct themes for light and dark modes.
 - **E-commerce Store:** A curated shopping experience for browsing and purchasing exclusive digital products.
 The payment gateway integrates with **Stripe Checkout** for secure transactions (or simulates the purchase if keys are not provided).
-- **Content Hub:** A dynamic blog featuring articles by Valentina Montero, statically generated for exceptional performance and SEO.
+- **Content Hub:** A dynamic blog featuring articles by Juan Petter, statically generated for exceptional performance and SEO.
 - **Secure Authentication:** A complete user registration and login system with role-based access control (including an admin panel) using **Firebase Authentication**.
 - **Firestore Database:** User profiles, roles, and personalized workout plans are securely stored in **Cloud Firestore**.
 - **User Dashboard:** A private, authenticated space for users to view and manage their saved workout plans and access purchased content.